Ongoing Challenges

 Through the processing and analysis of data from the WAZE application, the objective of this challenge is the development of analytical models and visualization tools for the characterization and prediction of traffic patterns, alerts and incidents at OesteCIM.

-Analysis of climate change and carbon neutrality
+Analysis of climate change and carbon neutrality - Powered by OesteCIM

 The Portuguese Intermunicipal Community of the West (OesteCIM) is a public entity whose mission is to contribute to the promotion of sustainable development and the improvement of quality of life in its municipalities.
 Its vision is to be an Intermunicipal Community of national reference for excellence in public management oriented towards quality, innovation, efficiency and effectiveness, optimizing existing resources and structures.